Did Someone Say Baby Boom?

 Visit Bruno at the Zoo

-At birth, Sherlock weighed 171 pounds and measured 5 feet, 10 inches tall.
-Just a few weeks later, his sidekick Watson was born, standing 6 feet, 3 inches tall.
-Following behind the Zoo’s other boy babies, western lowland gorilla Bruno (November 2022) and Asian elephant Brazos (October 2021), these two male giraffes are doubling our baby boy joy!
+Watson was born on standing 6 feet, 3 inches tall.
+Following behind the Zoo’s other boy babies, western lowland gorilla Bruno (November 2022) and Asian elephant Brazos (October 2021), the male giraffe has brought more baby boy joy!

-You can see Sherlock and Watson exploring the African Savanna habitat and getting to know their herd members, including baby girl Pele, born this June.
+You can see Watson exploring the African Savanna habitat and getting to know his herd members, including baby girl Pele, born this June.